d-plaindoux/tyasta/README.md

 ### 1am: Desiging the term algebra

-The first difference with the original design suggested in paper is the term algebra.
+The first difference with the original design suggested in the paper is the term algebra.
 I decide to do it using a GADT instead of two separated ADTs.

 ```f*